Juvenile injured following Baltimore County Police pursuit in Essex

 The juvenile was traveling in a vehicle that failed to stop for Baltimore County officers, police said.

-The juvenile was taken to a local hospital to receive treatment for injuries that they sustained during the collision, according to authorities.
+The juvenile was taken to a local hospital to receive treatment for injuries that they sustained during the collision, police said.

-It was unclear whether the vehicle that the juvenile was driving collided
+One of the Baltimore County Police Department's vehicles was damaged during the pursuit, according to authorities.

 for more features.